Ozarks Electric Net Metering Procedures

 - Ozarks Electric is not responsible for failure or damage to interconnected equipment.

-To expedite the net metering interconnection process, please submit the Preliminary Interconnection Application (PDF), one-line diagram, specifications from the manufacturer and the projected hourly first year solar generation (8760 report) for Ozarks Electric’s approval prior to the installation.
+To expedite the net metering interconnection process, please submit the Preliminary Interconnection Application (PDF), one-line diagram, specifications from the manufacturer and the projected hourly first year solar generation (8760 report) for Ozarks Electric’s review prior to the installation.
 Please contact the Manager of Energy Services at 800-521-6144, for more information.

 The member must complete and submit a copy of the standard interconnection agreement (see Downloads below) at least 30 days prior to the planned interconnection.
 Once the equipment is installed, the member must contact Ozarks Electric to schedule a site inspection visit for Ozarks electric personnel to approve the installation.
 The net metering equipment can be turned on by the installer for testing and commissioning, but must be turned back off and left out-of-service until the system is approved by Ozarks Electric during the site inspection.
 Ozarks Electric will verify that the net metering system has been installed to meet all local and national electric codes, Ozarks Electric installation requirements and that the net metering equipment disconnects from the electrical grid during a power outage and that the electric meter runs backward when the net metering equipment is feeding back to the cooperative.
 When field inspection passes all points of NMA requirements a signature and date will be applied to section 6 of the NMA as final approval by Ozarks Electric.

 Does Ozarks Electric pay for excess generation?